J.D., with honors, Emory University (1995)

 District Courts throughout the country

-Courtland Reichman is a broadly-gauged trial lawyer with over 20 years of experience in high-exposure intellectual property and commercial litigation.
-He is known for delivering results through comprehensive case strategy, boiling down even the most complex cases into understandable themes, and communicating simply and effectively with judges and juries.
+Courtland Reichman is a broadly-gauged trial lawyer with over 25 years of experience in high-exposure intellectual property and commercial litigation.
+He has been recognized by Benchmark Litigation as one of the top 100 trial lawyers in the U.S., and the top 20 in California.
+Courtland is known for delivering results through comprehensive case strategy, boiling down even the most complex cases into understandable themes, and communicating simply and effectively with judges and juries.

 Courtland’s intellectual property practice focuses on patent, false advertising, copyright and trademark litigation.
 His complex commercial practice includes issues of constitutional law, energy, antitrust, breach of contract, trade secrets, franchise/distribution, and unfair competition.

 Courtland’s appellate practice comprises more than 30 federal appellate arguments, including arguments before the U.S. Supreme Court and the Federal Circuit.
 He was recognized by The National Law Journal as one of the top 40 under 40 lawyers in the U.S. and by Chambers USA as a leading intellectual property lawyer.